insanj/Snooze/README.md

 		}
 	}]

 That seemed simple.
 But it was called more than once, maybe even dozens of times.
-And comparing all of those times would be exhausting.
+Comparing all of those calls would be exhausting.
 A simple implementation (reducing the "fire date" by 9, the default snooze time, and increasing it by SZADD_AMOUNT, my test amount) failed on all counts.
-So, I headed to some decompilations I had lying around for the Clock app, and SpringBoard itself.
+Although it did alter the notification, that didn't seem to have any effect on the actual performace of an Alarm.
+So, I peeled through some dumps I had lying around for the Clock app and SpringBoard.
 In a twist, I found this handy method, in a class I'd never even heard of:

 	-[SBClockDataProvider _handleAlarmSnoozedNotification:]